stephenclemmer/reading-notes/class-02.md

-This is a space reserved for a future reading's notes.
+This is a space reserved for a future reading's note.